This blog may contain affiliate links. Read our disclosure policy for more info.

-14. Have a few Lion Beers in town
+13. Have a few Lion beers in town

-On the main strip, you can choose to sit at one of the nicer restaurants or enjoy a beer at a more local place where the food is dirt cheap and the beers are ice cold.
+On the main street, you can choose to sit at one of the nicer restaurants or enjoy a beer at a more local place where the food is cheap and the beers are ice cold.

 Lion beer is the official beer of Sri Lanka and if you haven’t already tried one then Ella is the perfect place to do it!
 Personally, I don’t rate Lion Beer as that amazing, but a lot of people love it!

 14. Visit Sri Lanka’s tallest waterfall